Image Image

 Types of DUI Charges in Cahokia Heights, IL

-DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
+In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
 Below are the most frequent DUI charges that drivers in Cahokia Heights, IL encounter.

 First-Time DUI (Class A Misdemeanor)